Skip to main content

 • Making cold foam: If you don’t have a stand mixer like I do, you can use a blender (they do this at Starbucks!), a handheld frother, a French press, or simply shake up the ingredients in a mason jar until it gets foamy!

-Variations of Iced Gingerbread Chai Latte
+Variations of Gingerbread Chai Latte

 • Dirty chai: Add a shot (or more… if you dare!) of espresso to make this a Dirty Chai Latte!